KustoszApp/docs/source/development/backend.md

 ## Changing development version configuration

-If you want to change the configuration of development version, the best way of doing so is through `settings.local.yaml`.
+If you want to change the configuration of development version, the best way of doing so is through `settings.local.yaml` (inside `settings` directory).
 For example, following file would turn on debug-level logging, while ignoring log messages produced by some third-party libraries:

 ```
 default: